yihua/hudi/website/docs/configurations.md

 ---

 > ### hoodie.upsert.shuffle.parallelism
 > Parallelism to use for upsert operation on the table.
-Upserts can shuffle data to perform index lookups, file sizing, bin packing records optimallyinto file groups.<br></br>
+Upserts can shuffle data to perform index lookups, file sizing, bin packing records optimally into file groups.
+Before 0.13.0 release, if users do not configure it, Hudi would use 200 as the default shuffle parallelism.
+From 0.13.0 onwards Hudi by default automatically uses the parallelism deduced by Spark based on the source data.
+If the shuffle parallelism is explicitly configured by the user, the user-configured parallelism is used in defining the actual parallelism.
+If you observe small files from the upsert operation, we suggest configuring this shuffle parallelism explicitly, so that the parallelism is around total_input_data_size/120MB.<br></br>
 > `Default Value: 0 (Optional)`<br></br>
 > `Config Param: UPSERT_PARALLELISM_VALUE`<br></br>